mpedrazaces02/nissum/README.md

 **Server:** Java, JPA, gradle, JUnit5

-To acces swagger use: http://localhost:8081/swagger-ui/index.html To acces database use: http://localhost:8081/h2-console/login.jsp and use the word **password** as password.
+To access swagger use: http://localhost:8081/swagger-ui/index.html and to access database use: http://localhost:8081/h2-console/login.jsp and use the word **password** as password.

 In the resources package is the class diagram.